VA Loan vs. Traditional Loan – Know the Difference Before You Buy

 The typical minimum down payment on a conventional mortgage is 5%, though there are loan programs for first-time homebuyers allowing down payments as low as 3%.

-However, due to borrower profile factors, like credit and income, a conventional mortgage may not be approved with a minimum down payment.
+However, a conventional mortgage may not be approved with a minimum down payment due to borrower profile factors like credit and income.
 The borrower may be required to make a larger down payment to qualify for the loan.

-As mentioned above, the only time a down payment is required on a VA loan is when the loan will exceed published loan limits.
+As mentioned above, the only time a down payment is required on a VA loan is when the loan exceeds published loan limits.
 But a veteran can avoid that outcome entirely by staying within the limits.

 Credit Requirements